christo-mabbs11/bimbus-docs/readme.md

 Overview
 -------------------

-A sleek and powerful command line tool crafted with Node.js and fueled by OpenAI's cutting-edge technology.
-With Bimbus, effortlessly generate thorough and comprehensive documentation for your code files, whether it's PHP, TypeScript, or more.
+Code Documentation Made Easy.
+Bimbus is a sleek and powerful command line tool crafted with Node.js and fueled by OpenAI's cutting-edge technology.
+Effortlessly generate thorough and comprehensive documentation for your code files, whether it's PHP, TypeScript, or more.

-Enhance understanding and maintainability of your codebase with ease, empowering collaboration and onboarding.
-Streamline your development process and unlock the full potential of your code, as Bimbus becomes your trusted ally in the pursuit of code documentation excellence.

 System Requirements
 -------------------

-To use Bimbus, ensure that you have the following system requirements:

 *   Node.js (v14 or higher)
 *   npm (v18 or higher)